Latest on COVID-19 in MN: 1,197 deaths; ICU cases stay below 200

 Minnesota’s COVID-19 toll continued its unhappy ascent Monday as the state Health Department reported 11 more deaths from the disease, bringing the total to 1,197 since the pandemic began.

-However, total current hospitalizations were roughly steady and the daily count of people needing intensive care — a key metric — dipped to 198, the lowest it’s been in nearly a month.

-State officials keep close track of the count of current hospitalizations and intensive care cases as they try to manage the spread of the disease so it does not overwhelm the health care system.
+However, total current hospitalizations were roughly steady and the daily count of people needing intensive care dipped to 198, the lowest it’s been in nearly a month.
+The intensive care need is a key metric as officials try to manage the spread of the disease so it does not overwhelm the health care system.
+It’s fallen significantly over the past seven days.

 In south central Minnesota, Rice County has the most confirmed cases, now at 587, including three deaths.
 Steele County is next with 173 confirmed and no deaths, while Blue Earth County has 152 confirmed and no deaths.
 Le Sueur County has 49 confirmed and one death; Nicollet County 90 confirmed and 11 deaths; Waseca County 30 confirmed and no deaths; Goodhue County 79 confirmed and seven deaths; Brown County 17 confirmed and two deaths; and Sibley County 19 confirmed and no deaths.